Body

 This module aims to develop design skills according to a Conceive-Design-Implement-Operate (CDIO)

 functional requirements.
 The theory of different design approaches, relevant to medical device design is reviewed and discussed.
-Focussing on the CDIO design methodology, students will define the product/technology need and develop the design concept.
+Focusing on the CDIO design methodology, students will define the product/technology need and develop the design concept.
 The student will then focus on creating the design, i.e., the plans, drawings and 3D model which will define what will be implemented.
 The design will then be transformed into a product prototype using 3D printing or other suitable 3D modelling capability.
 In the final stage, Operate, the product will be analytically evaluated and mechanically tested to determine if it has met its design objectives.
-In the module, students will be provided with the necessary theory and practise to understand and follow the CDIO design process.
+In the module, students will be provided with the necessary theory and practice to understand and follow the CDIO design process.
 Students will learn the use of 3D CAD (Solidworks) and use the software to design their prototype product.
 The students will be presented with a range of suitable methods for evaluation and testing, which can be utilized at different stages of the design process to review and test medical design concepts and prototypes.
 The module will provide students with an introduction to multidisciplinary project teams and the opportunity to apply learned knowledge to a real-world problem within group project work.
 The module structure is based on project-based learning.
 Each week students are introduced to new content, which they learn to apply by engaging in activities, practical implementation and discussion.
 The design project is based on a real-world problem.

 Syllabus